Chart Color Schemes

 Carlton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Future population trends indicate a significant increase for Carlton, with an expected rise of 8,040 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 34.8% over the 17 years.
+The substantial growth in Carlton (Vic.)'s population since the 2021 Census exceeded both national and state averages.
+The primary driver behind this growth was overseas migration, which accounted essentially for all population gains during recent periods.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation methods to SA2 levels.
+Looking ahead, future population trends indicate a significant increase for Carlton (Vic.).
+Based on aggregated SA2-level projections, the area is forecasted to gain an additional 8,040 persons by 2041.
+This projected growth represents a 33.9% increase over the 17-year period.

 Frequently Asked Questions - Population